zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 ### Storing announcements
-Memory permitting, a DHT node should accept any Store Announcement Request and store the announcement indexed by the announcement public key with the lifetime requested up to a maximum of 300 seconds, and then respond with it to any valid Data Retrieve Request for it within its lifetime.
+Memory permitting, a DHT node should accept any Store Announcement Request and store the announcement indexed by the announcement public key with the lifetime requested up to a maximum of 900 seconds, and then respond with it to any valid Data Retrieve Request for it within its lifetime.
 After the lifetime has expired, the data should be deleted.
-A reannouncement with the hash of an undeleted announcement may extend the lifetime of the announcement back to up to 300 seconds.
+A reannouncement with the hash of an undeleted announcement may extend the lifetime of the announcement to up to 900 seconds.
 A reannouncement with an incorrect hash should lead to the announcement being immediately deleted.

 When choosing what to store within given storage constraints, a node should